burgerindividual/HUDTweaks/README.md

 ------
 #### Known bugs:
 * customization gui when not in game is broken
+* element borders in customization gui doesn't show up on some hardware

 #### Known missing features (will be added):
-* the rest of the built in hud elements
+* add the rest of the built in hud elements
 * ~~better focusing in the customization gui~~ (done)
 * ~~dedicated customization gui button~~ (done)
 * hud config profiles, including built in ones
 * save/load button for config
+* finish mod api and documentation
+* complete disconnection from FAPI

 #### Possible features:
 * (eventually this will have things)